 Rapallo • Portoﬁno • Ne • Cinque Terre • Vernazza • Portovenere • Chiavari

 Recco • Genoa • San Remo • Badalucco • Oneglia • Cervo • Menton

-Oldways, James Beard award-winning Chef Barbara Lynch, and Ronni Baer, Senior Curator of European Paintings traveled to Liguria, the Italian Riviera in 2017.
+Oldways, James Beard award-winning Chef Barbara Lynch, and Ronni Baer, Senior Curator of European Paintings, traveled to Liguria in the Italian Riviera in 2017.
 A crescent along the Mediterranean Sea, Liguria is a region dominated by both water and the land.
 It is the home of pesto, the birthplace of Christopher Columbus, and is known for its aromatic herbs and terraced mountainsides.
 Food writer Fred Plotkin maintains it is “as close to paradise as one can ﬁnd on this earth.”

 Itinerary at a Glance